urmagicsmine/CSPR/README.md

+## Update:
+04/08/2022: We add some configs used in LIDC/LITS/DeepLesion/BTCV datasets in `configs` directory.
+Training and testing details can be found here.

 ## Introduction
 This is an implementation of our paper **Supervised 3D Pre-training on Large-scale 2D Natural Image Datasets for 3D Medical Image Analysis**.